On this page:

 For a date field type in your Forum project, format the Excel data as MM/DD/YYYY as either a date or custom cell format.
 This will import into your date field and display as YYYY-MM-DD.

 Excel import supports linking new items with existing Works, although only the Work can be linked and none of the data will propagate from the work to item during import.
 Several steps are required when establishing a workflow that uses Excel to create linked relationships between works and items, and ensuring that the data propagates into the items successfully.

 To import new items and link to a work:

-For linked work field types, you can only link to existing works when you are creating NEW records.
+For linked work field types, you can only link to existing works when you are creating NEW items.
 This process applies similar formatting as Linked fields, enter double brackets identifying SSW and the work ID.
-The work ID can be found in the work form, where you can search or browse for the work.
+The work ID can be found in the work form, where you can search or browse for the work, for example [[SSW 8000000004]].

-- After the formatted Excel spreadsheet has been imported, open the newly created items in bulk if they link to the same work, or one at a time if they each link to multiple works.
-In the cataloging screen, click the View/Edit Work Record button to open the work.
+After the formatted Excel spreadsheet has been imported, open the newly created items in bulk if they link to the same work, or one at a time if they each link to multiple works.
+In the cataloging form, select the View/Edit Work Record button to open the work.
 Saving the work, or applying a minor change and then saving the Work, will prompt the system to propagate the data to the linked items.

 Importing Values with Decimals